 On Tuesday, the Recovery Acres Society unveiled its CARE (Co-occurring Addiction Recovery Essentials) for Women office in Marda Loop.

 Janine Copeland, program director for CARE for Women, said the short-term, outpatient-only program will “fill a gap.”

 “I’ve always suspected that there has been missing pieces when it comes to programming for women.
 Historically, I’d always been told that addiction is addiction and recovery is recovery.
 That never sat right with me,” she told the crowd gathered for the grand opening.

 “Women are different.
 We are socialized differently.
 We are physiologically different . . . so there are very different aspects that need to be addressed in treating women.”

 The treatment program, which includes child care, will be based on a “bio-cycle, social, spiritual model,” and will include a comprehensive psychological assessment of all incoming patients and the provision of child care.

 Clients will undergo an intensive treatment phase in which they take part in the program from 9 a.m. to 3 p.m., Monday to Friday, for two weeks, followed by weekly aftercare sessions in the evenings for two months.
 That means nearly 400 clients could be treated on an annual basis.

-Both Copeland and Dr. John Streukens, who designed the CARE program, say there is an increasing need for addictions treatment services for individuals of all backgrounds.
+Copeland, who designed the CARE program, says there is an increasing need for addictions treatment services for individuals of all backgrounds.